jemeannjohn/MeetMe-Segfault/README.md

 # MeetMe
-This is the target repository for the SER515 MeetMe SCORE project
+This is the target repository for the SER515 MeetMe SCORE project by Team SegFault